tkarapan/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-  * Working on a collaborative neuroimaging project funded by the York Maastricht Partnership."
+  * Working on a collaborative neuroimaging project funded by the York Maastricht Partnership
   """

 [[experience]]